 A short walk away, the Portland Art Museum showcases a top-notch collection of Asian and Native American artifacts and frequent touring exhibits.
-And just across the South Park Blocks (a shady, inviting attraction in their own right), you’ll find the Oregon History Museum, with its extensive collection of artifacts and exhibits tracing the region’s history back to its first inhabitants.
+And just across the South Park Blocks (a shady, inviting attraction in their own right), you’ll find the Oregon Historical Society, with its extensive collection of artifacts and exhibits tracing the region’s history back to its first inhabitants.

 Surely one of Portland’s most-photographed features, the Broadway marquee of the Arlene Schnitzer Concert Hall is crowned by a 65-foot-high “Portland” sign illuminated with 6,000 lights.
 Known as “the Schnitz,” this historic theater (part of Portland’5 Centers for the Arts, which also has a complex with multiple performance spaces next door) is home to resident companies like the Oregon Symphony and regularly hosts touring artists, from Jack Johnson to Wynton Marsalis.
 Several blocks south, Keller Auditorium is the home stage for the Oregon Ballet Theatre and the Broadway Across America series.

 Dating back to 1992, the Portland Farmers Market (three seasonal downtown locations) is a dazzling — and palate-pleasing — display of Oregon’s bounty, with dozens of growers and food vendors.
 And the market’s not just for folks with kitchen access; you’ll find a variety of prepared meals, from tamales to biscuit sandwiches.